typhonjs-fvtt-scratch/demo-rollup-module/README.md

 loads an NPM module
 (<a target=”_blank” href="https://www.npmjs.com/package/ansi-colors">ansi-colors</a>) in an externally separated bundle and is demonstrated by console output.
-After Foundry has started up and is ready this module pops up a dialog showing the Sass styling of "Hello World" which is loaded via an HTML template and JSON files directly via Handlebars in
+After Foundry has started up and is ready this module pops up a dialog showing the
+<a target=”_blank” href="https://github.com/typhonjs-fvtt/demo-rollup-module/blob/main/module/sass/dialog.scss">Sass styling</a>
+of "Hello World" which is loaded via an
+<a target=”_blank” href="https://github.com/typhonjs-fvtt/demo-rollup-module/blob/main/module/templates/dialog.html">HTML template</a>
+and <a target=”_blank” href="https://github.com/typhonjs-fvtt/demo-rollup-module/blob/main/module/json/dialog.json">JSON file</a>
+directly via Handlebars in
 <a target=”_blank” href="https://github.com/typhonjs-fvtt/demo-rollup-module/blob/main/module/src/DemoDialog.js#L1-L4">DemoDialog</a>.
+This differs from the standard way to load a template with the Foundry client code via
-The dialog shows basic user input using async / await.
+<a target=”_blank” href="https://foundryvtt.com/api/global.html#renderTemplate">renderTemplate</a>.
+The dialog shows
+basic user input using async / await.
 A second button throws an error and outputs a stack trace w/ line & column numbers in the console.
 This is for testing source maps with the minified code verifying that one can use
 <a target=”_blank” href="https://www.npmjs.com/package/stacktracify">stacktracify</a>.
 Copy the stack trace from the dev console and apply it against the source maps if you are not shipping them.
 Also if